swimos/swimos-docs/src/_guides/kafka-ingestion.md

 cookbook: https://github.com/swimos/cookbook/tree/master/kafka_ingestion
 ---

-This guide illustrates how to program a Swim server to ingest data from Kafka topics and subsequently perform business logic.
+This guide illustrates how to develop a Swim application that ingests data from Kafka topics and instantiates logic-performing Web Agents.

 We accomplish this by declaring two types of Web Agents: